llandsmeer/arbor_pycat/README.md

 Allows one to define mechanisms in python instead of NMODL or C++

 VERY experimental and full of footguns.
 Likely to break with arbor updates.
-Makes assumptions on the pointer pack that definitely are not true.
+Makes assumptions on the pointer pack that definitely are not true, and allows you to edit currents, voltages and ions states in ways that might break the arbor solver.

 Known to work for `arbor==0.9.0`